HermesPlatform/hermes-client/README.md

 # hermes-ui
-Hermes frontend and a client implementation and logic to 'hermes-host'
+Hermes frontend and logic communicating with 'hermes-host'